-Initially, with chip select (\overline{CS}) high, I/O CLOCK and DATA IN are disabled and DATA OUT is in the high-impedance state. \overline{CS} going low begins the conversion sequence by enabling I/O CLOCK and DATA IN and removes DATA OUT from the high-impedance state.
+Initially, with chip select (CS) high, I/O CLOCK and DATA IN are disabled and DATA OUT is in the high-impedance state.
+CS going low begins the conversion sequence by enabling I/O CLOCK and DATA IN and removes DATA OUT from the high-impedance state.
 The input data is an 8-bit data stream consisting of a 4-bit address or command (D7-D4) and a 4-bit configuration data (D3-D0).
-Configuration register 1, CFGR1, which controls_output data format configuration, consists of a 2-bit data length select (D3-D2), an output MSB or LSB first bit (D1), and a unipolar or bipolar output select bit (D0) that are applied to any command (from DATA IN) except for command 1111b.
+There are two sets of configuration registers, configuration register 1 - CFGR1 and configuration register 2 - CFGR2.
+CFGR1, which controls output data format configuration, consists of a 2-bit data length select (D3-D2), an output MSB or LSB first bit (D1), and a unipolar or bipolar output select bit (D0) that are applied to any command (from DATA IN) except for command 1111b.
+CFGR2, which provides configuration information other than data format, consists of a 2-bit reference select (D3-D2), an EOC/INT program bit (D1), and a default mode select bit (D0) that are applied to command 1111b.
 The I/O CLOCK sequence applied to the I/O CLOCK terminal transfers this data to the input data register.
-During this transfer, the I/O CLOCK receives the input sequence of 8, 12, or 16 clock cycles long depending on the data-length selection in the input data register.
-Sampling of the analog input begins on the fourth falling edge of the input I/O CLOCK sequence and is held after the last falling edge of the I/O CLOCK sequence also takes EOC low and begins the conversion.
+During this transfer, the I/O CLOCK sequence also shifts the previous conversion result from the output data register to DATA OUT.
+I/O CLOCK receives the input sequence of 8, 12, or 16 clock cycles long depending on the data-length selection in the input data register.
+Sampling of the analog input begins on the fourth falling edge of the input I/O CLOCK sequence and is held after the last falling edge of the I/O CLOCK sequence.
+The last falling edge of the I/O CLOCK sequence also takes EOC low (if pin 19 = EOC) and begins the conversion.